Financial Literacy Month

 Junior Achievement programs teach students how to manage money, maintain a personal budget and be fiscally responsible through fun, hands-on curriculum.
 During Financial Literacy Month, we encourage you to explore and share the various resources we’ve gathered to help young peope gain the knowledge and skills needed to take control of their economic success.

 According to the results of a 2014 Consumer Reports survey, Americans score poorly in the area of financial literacy:

+30% of teens do not believe they will be financially independent of their parents by the age of 30, according to JA USA’s 2019 Teens & Personal Finance Survey.
 84% of teens look to their parents for information and guidance on how to manage money, but more than a third of parents report that they don’t discuss financial matters with their children (2015 JA Teens and Personal Finance Survey).
 Clearly there is a need to educate today’s youth on how to manage money so they can own their economic success.

 JA My Way helps kids make smart money decisions

 JA My Way is a free online resource loaded with tips and tools to help students take control of their financial future:

 Simply create a free account to access these resources.
 Sign up at www.jamyway.org.

 Resources for Parents and Students

 Let’s build financial literacy